phani611/SalaryPrediction/README.md

 # Data preprocessing

-As a part of data cleaning I have impelemented following steps:
+As a part of data cleaning I have impelemented following steps

 - There are no duplicate rows
 - Few rows have salary as 0.Removed these rows as these rows are tiny fraction of overall dataset